Mythbusting Self Storage

 Adopting the approach of popular TV show, Mythbusters.
 It’s time to find out which myths are plausible and which are busted!

-Myth 1: Self storage companies typically cater to hoarders who use the space as an extension of their own over-crowded homes.
+Myth 1: Self storage is for hoarders who use the space as an extension of their own over-crowded homes.

-t’s true that today’s generation loves to shop.
+There’s no denying that we all love to shop.
 From toys and clothes to furniture and electronics, “we’ve got, by weight six times as much stuff” as the previous generation (Professor Danny Dorling, University of Oxford, BBC2- Real Storage Wars featuring Storemates UK).

 - Women buy half their body weight in clothes (Daily Mail).